Cu3PO42/KeySAVe-Documentation/dumping/yabd.md

 5. The browser will exit and you will be returned to the home menu.
 6. Exit your game.
 7. There is a new file `boxes.bin` at the root of your SD.
-8. Open this file in KeySAVe to view your data.
+8. Open this file in KeySAVᵉ to view your data.

 ## Troubleshooting